Shefita: Music career

-Her stage persona, Shefita, incorporates many characteristics of a diva; She wears heavy makeup, wears stylish evening gowns and jewelry and walks with a stylish cane.
+Her stage persona, Shefita, incorporates many characteristics of a diva; She wears heavy makeup, stylish evening gowns and jewelry, and walks with a stylish cane.
 She was supposedly born in Dubai and claims from time to time that Kurt Cobain was her lover who made her vow to sing a cover version to one of his songs before dying in her arms.

 In April 2013, she released a cover version of Radiohead's "Karma Police".

 In July 2015, she released a cover version of Nirvana's "Lithium".
 In August of the same year, she released a cover version of Naomi Shemer's "Aleph Bet".

 In November 2016, she was selected by Tel Aviv municipality to perform the theme song and official video clip to the annual pride events in Tel Aviv.
 She would go on to perform a cover of Aerosmith's "Pink".
 That same month, she covered "You Oughta Know" by Alanis Morissette, who responded on her Twitter account saying it was "beautiful".

 In January 2017, she appeared in an Israeli commercial for hummus.

 In late 2018, she began her participation on the sixth season of Rising Star and secured her place in the show's final which aired on February 12, 2019.
 She finished in 3rd place, with her performances bringing a lot of comments on social media, with some accusing her of cultural appropriation.

 In January 2019, Shefita got an impersonation on the popular Israeli show Eretz Nehederet.
 After her participation in Rising Star, she has collaborated with more mainstream Israeli artists, especially Mizrahi musicians.
 In February 2019, she took part in the production of the debut album He-Storia by Israeli band HaHertzelim.

 In October 2020, she participated in the Tzav HaSha'a project, and performed a cover version of the song "Ma Chashuv haYom" ("What's Important Today") together with Moti Taka.
 In March 2021, she released a duet with Maor Edri named "Chalik" ("Enough").

 In July 2021, she released "Enta" ("You", in Arabic), a bilingual cover in Arabic and English of the original song by Balqees Ahmed Fathi.